ion-bueno/car-purchase-prediction/README.md

 * Non-linear extensions.
 * Ridge and Lasso regression.

-All the explanations and details as well as the conclusions respect the predictions can be found in **report.pdf**.
+All explanations and details as well as the conclusions respect the predictions can be found in **report.pdf**.